flame-engine/flame/doc/flame/rendering/images.md

     Vector2(128, 0),
     source: Rect.fromLTWH(32, 32, 64, 64),
   );

 Image image = await composition.compose();
+Image imageSync = composition.composeSync();
 ```

+As you can see, two versions of composing image are available.
+Use `ImageComposition.compose()` for
+the async approach.
+Or use the new `ImageComposition.composeSync()` function to rasterize the
+image into GPU context using the benefits of the `Picture.toImageSync` function.

 **Note:** Composing images is expensive, we do not recommend you run this every tick as it affect
 the performance badly.
 Instead we recommend to have your compositions pre-rendered so you can just